 In the fall of 2015, when the body of Alan Kurdi washed up on a beach in Turkey, Cari knew she had to do more.
 Through a friend who worked with World Relief, she was among a group who greeted the first Syrian family to arrive in Seattle that November — a family that had escaped Syria, lived through hell in Jordan, and were given the miraculous opportunity to move to the United States: Bassam Alhamden, his wife Rabah, and their six children.

 Our colleague Dr. Chawkat Moucarry grew up as a Christian in Syria.
-Join him in prayer today for his native country, for guidance and understanding of this crisis.
+Join him in prayer today for Syria, for guidance and understanding of this crisis.
 Hear his “Prayer for Refugees” and pray with us for refugees and disaster survivors. (©2017 World Vision/photo by Jon Warren)

 Getting to know them

 In getting to know the Alhamden family, Cari’s circle of friends in her community widened as well.
 There was Julie, who took the family in for the first 15 days after their arrival, and two couples in Federal Way who housed them for another month.
 There was Methal, who grew up in Syria, who made a welcome sign in Arabic for the family’s airport arrival.
 The sign, written in a language they knew, made them cry with joy.
 Cari’s family was suddenly much bigger.